Third generation of video game consoles: Family Computer/Nintendo Entertainment System

-Sega Mark III/Sega Master System
+Sega Mark III/Master System

 The Sega Mark III was released on October 20, 1985, for the Japanese market and was the third iteration of the SG-1000.
 The name was changed to the Master System and the design altered for release outside of Japan.
 It was designed to be more powerful than the NES in an attempt to give it an edge over the competition but despite good sales, it did not match the success of the NES, making it the second best selling console of the generation.
 This was the case in all regions apart from Brazil, where it continued to sell for years after the end of the generation.

 Atari 7800

-The Atari 7800 was released in May 1986 and was the successor to the Atari 5200. it was the first console to be backwards compatible without additional hardware.
+The Atari 7800 was released in May 1986 and was the successor to the Atari 5200.
+It was the first console to be backward compatible without additional hardware.
 It was originally due for launch on May 21, 1984, but due to the sale of the company the launch did not happen until two years later and, coupled with a small library of games, the console did not sell as well as the Master System or NES.